 • How does your school cater to the range of different cultural backgrounds of the community when discussing children’s learning?

-Supporting two-way, positive communication and providing light touch updates about learning
+Supporting two-way, positive communication and providing light-touch updates about learning

 Effective two-way communication draws on the knowledge and expertise of both families and teachers about children’s learning.
-Light touch updates to families about student learning improves students’ academic achievement, particularly for students at risk of falling behind.
+Light-touch updates to families about student learning improves students’ academic achievement, particularly for students at risk of falling behind.

 Considerations, strategies and reflection questions